 The idea of this ‘Ryzen Processor with Radeon Vega Graphics’ is that it will deliver a modicum of gaming performance, with decent processing capabilities, without the need to have a discrete graphics card attached to your rig.
 That’s always been the overarching promise of the accelerated processor unit (APU), but this is the first time we’ve seen a chip which is actually capable of delivering on it.
 And yes, ‘Ryzen Processor with Radeon Vega Graphics’ is how AMD are marketing the new Raven Ridge chips, rather than as an APU.

 Previous APUs have been too compromised on both the GPU and CPU sides to really compete, but with the modern Zen and Vega architectures in place that has definitely changed.
+And the Ryzen 5 2400G and Ryzen 5 2200G are testament to that.

 Click on the quick links to jump between sections.